lab-cosmo/librascal/CONTRIBUTING.rst

 .. [*] You'd think this would be obvious, but far too many people ignore
        ``README``\ s in practice

-The TL;DR of our review process
+Summary of the review process
 ===============================

 A detailed description can be found in a separate document about the `review